henzki/group_project/README.md

 Download and install MongoDB Compass: https://www.mongodb.com/products/compass

+Create a database with the name node_crud and collection brandguides.
+Then add a new collection called users.

-Import the following file from project in your MongoDB Compass:
+Import the following files from this repository in your MongoDB Compass:

 - brandguides.json
+- users.json

 Run npm install in your terminal